Courtesy of Edinburgh Festival Fringe Society

 As you might imagine, the festival takes over Edinburgh, a city of about 500,000 people.
 It’s inescapable in the heart of the city so there’s not much point in heading to the Royal Mile during the Fringe if you’re not excited about watching street performers (so many bagpipers!) and generally enjoying the cheerful buzz that takes over.

 Keep in mind that Fringe shows run nearly all day and night.
 It’s perfectly possible to watch a show at 9 a.m., then climb Arthur’s Seat for a lunchtime picnic, visit the Edinburgh Book Festival for a panel discussion in the afternoon, and attend another show in the evening.
-Bring your walking shoes, and plan to spend time wandering down the Royal Mile and through the many lovely parks in the city.
+Bring your walking shoes, and plan to spend time wandering down the Royal Mile and through the city’s many lovely parks.

-This article originally appeared online on April 23, 2019;; it was updated on April 2, 2020, to include current information.
+This article originally appeared online on April 23, 2019; it was most recently updated on June 8, 2021, to include current information.

 Sign up for the Daily Wander newsletter for expert travel inspiration and tips